- Applying to study

 You will need to apply in an appropriate time-frame to allow you to receive the certificate approximately three weeks before your placement.
 In order to ensure that you receive the certificate in time, you should apply no later than six weeks before your placement.

-Failure to obtain a National Police Check will mean you will not be able to attend any 'placement' units.
-This may result in you being unable to complete your enrolled unit/s, or your course.
+Failure to obtain a National Police Check will mean you will not be able to meet your enrolment requirements.
+This may result in you being unable to complete your registered subject/s, or your program.

 For more information please see the NSW Police website (opens in a new window).